oconnellj2/employeeAPI/README.md

 - Docker Desktop install (and logged in)
   - K8s
   - oscarfonts/h2
-- Helm
+- Helm (used Homebrew for dependencies on Mac OSX)
 - kubectl (controls the Kubernetes cluster manager)
-- *More to be added as I try to remember how I setup my env.*

 ## Running Locally